BrettMayson/bazzite-updater/README.md

 If a MAC address is provided, the updater will send a magic packet to wake the machine up before updating, if it is off.

+Ensure that Wake on LAN is enabled in the BIOS, connected via ethernet, and configured in the OS.
+Check the [Arch Wiki](https://wiki.archlinux.org/title/Wake-on-LAN#Software_configuration) for some information on software configuration.

 ### Cron

 The updater will run on the schedule provided.